empiricaly/empirica/README.md

 Custom settings for Empirica:

-* **public.debug_newPlayer** `Boolean` (default: true in development, false in production) **This MUST NOT be true in production!** If true, a button in the header allows to create a new player without while staying the same browser.
+* **public.debug_newPlayer** `Boolean` (default: true in development, false in production) **This MUST NOT be true in production!** If true, a button in the header allows creating a new player without while staying in the same browser.
 * **public.debug_resetSession**: `Boolean` (default: true in development, false in production) **This MUST NOT be true in production!** If true, a button in the header allows the player to reset their session (aka player logout).
 * **public.debug_resetDatabase**: `Boolean` (default: true in development, false in production) **This MUST NOT be true in production!** If true, this will activate 2 buttons in the Admin that allow to partially or fully clear the DB.
 CAREFUL!!
 * **public.debug_gameDebugMode**: `Boolean` (default: true in development, false in production) **This MUST NOT be true in production!** If true, this activates a "Game Debug mode".
 This mode is very useful to develop, test and debug an experiment.
 In this mode, if you click on the `▶️ Start` button of a batch while holding `⌘` (mac) or `ctrl` (pc), all the games in the batch will be in debug mode, which does 2 things:
   * it skips the instruction steps
-  * it sets the timer to a very long time
+  * it sets the timer for a very long time
 * **public.playerIdParam**: `String` (default: "").
 If provided, Empirica will
   try to extract the Player's ID from the URL parameter of the given key.
 This helps with integration with external tools such as Mechanical Turk.
 For